bertrandmartel/socket-multiplatform/README.md

-# Multi-platform Socket connection implementations
+# Multi-platform Socket connection implementations (In construction)

 This project will features socket connection implementation on multiple platforms and frameworks :